Where young students grow, thrive, and develop a lifelong love of learning.

-The Long Ridge School continues to pride itself of small, multi-age classes where every child’s voice is heard.
+The Long Ridge School continues to pride itself on small, multi-age classes where every child’s voice is heard.

 Even after moving to what would grow to become its 14-acre and three-building campus on Erskine Road, teachers continued to dedicate themselves to balancing each child’s social, emotional, physical, and creative development in an atmosphere of intellectual challenge.

-Kris Bria, Head of School since 1989, has led the school through years of growth and stability.
-Long Ridge School’s approach has long highlighted what are now being called “21st Century Skills.”
+Through many decades of growth and stability, Long Ridge School’s approach has long highlighted what are now being called “21st Century Skills.”
 A Long Ridge School education is hallmarked by teachers who ensure that children read and write effectively, engage and embrace mathematics and science, and have opportunities to develop artistic, coding, athletic talents, and social skills, and to think critically and creatively.
-Long Ridge knows that what makes people successful most often has to do more with their experiences, thinking and their openness to new ideas – their curiosity and thirst for understanding rather than with the specific knowledge they carry.
+Long Ridge knows that what makes people successful most often has to do more with their experiences, thinking and their openness to new ideas—their curiosity and thirst for understanding rather than with the specific knowledge they carry.
 Teachers spark students’ interest to think, imagine, ask questions, experiment, explore, create, and solve problems.
 A cornerstone of The Long Ridge School experience is its integrated curriculum that provides a rich opportunity for students to gain additional perspectives and understanding of a topic across multiple disciplines.